 AI detection tools will be changing and becoming more effective.
 In the future, we expect:

-- deeper integration of AI detectors into teacher tools, making it easier to check if essays was AI generated or not;
+- deeper integration of AI detectors into teacher tools, making it easier to check if essays were AI generated: platforms like Turnitin and Canvas are already moving in this direction;

 Conclusion